adamswbrown/Emailhelp/README.md

 ```
 --limit N              Maximum number of emails to display (default: 20)
---since DAYS          Only show emails from the last N days
+--since DAYS          Only show emails from the last N days (default: 365)
+--all                  Show all emails regardless of date
 --unread-only         Only show unread emails
 --mailbox NAME        Filter by mailbox name (e.g., "Inbox")
 --account NAME        Filter by account name (e.g., "Exchange", "iCloud")
 --list-accounts       List all available accounts and exit
 --category CATEGORY   Filter by classification (ACTION, FYI, or IGNORE)
 --client CLIENT       Email client: apple-mail, outlook, or auto (default: auto)
+--open [INDEX]        Interactive email selection (--open) or open email at INDEX (--open INDEX)
+--open-client CLIENT   Email client for --open: apple-mail or outlook (default: apple-mail)
 --why                 Show signal breakdown and score explanation
 --user-name NAME      Your name (to detect personal mentions in scoring)
 --db-path PATH        Explicit path to email database (auto-detects if not provided)